Self-doubt and impostor syndrome

 • Highly competitive environments

-• Workplaces where mistakes aren’t normalize
+• Workplaces where mistakes aren’t normalized

 Take action